kjartan-neon/forms-to-pokemon-tdf/README.md

 * Creates a .tdf xml file for Tournament Operations Manager with all players added
 * Make sure you name and popID matches the one in TOM
 * Use at your own risk, but used sucessfully at multiple challenges and cups
+* Have a different CSV?
+Mappings in the /util folder

 # Play!